dylangrech92/seotoolbox/README.md

 - Silverstripe version
 - A simplistic overview of your setup example: Apache 2.4, admin and front-end are on seperate domains
 - Module name that might be conflicting with this one

-## Contributing
-All contributions are welcome however before starting any work please do drop me a message on **dylangrech92@gmail.com** so that we can coordinate what will be done and making sure all guidelines are followed so to avoid duplicate work.